SecondWave is a grassroots initiative to sail a boat constructed from waste materials around the UK.

 Conrad Manning and Helen Littlejohn met at the Victorious Festival in Portsmouth in August 2024.

-Conrad is a STEM ambassador and a Naval Architect by trade and had already built a long board out of 800 milk bottles and paddled boarded around the Isle of Wight.
+Conrad is a STEM ambassador and a Naval Architect by trade and had already built a long board out of 800 milk bottles and paddled boarded around the Isle of Wight and then a Kayak out of an old sail and wooden panelling and plastic bottles.

 - To inspire the next generation of engineers about what is possible to solve the plastic pollution crisis.

-- To educate and inspire communities to take action in their local area.
+- To engage and inspire communities to take action in their local area.

 - To provide an expedition experience for those who have never had an opportunity to sail on a boat.